-Note: The below applies to iOS only, you will need an iOS device to recover using a Virtual Hardware Key, it isn't currently possible to use Virtual Hardware Keys on macOS, but we hope to add support for this soon too...
+Note: The below applies to iOS only, you will need an iOS device to recover using a virtual hardware key.
+It is not currently possible to use virtual hardware keys on macOS, but we hope to add support for this soon too...

 So long as you know the ‘secret’ that you programmed your device with originally.
 Of course when you program your YubiKey device to work with KeePass databases (HMAC-SHA1 Challenge Response mode) you should store the secret used somewhere very safe.